Alegg0/Alec_Bluestamp_Portfolio/index.md

 ### Extruder
 My printer uses a sherpa mini extruder in a direct-drive configuration to move filament, but when I 3d printed the parts I found that the tolerances were way too off for the extruder to be effective.
 I instead used a CNCed aluminum version, which worked much better.
 ### Wiring
-Wiring was an issue, as I did not have access to JST wire extendors.
+Wiring was an issue, as I did not have access to JST wire extenders.
 Therefore, I cut the existing wires and soldered more wire onto them, extending my wires to the necessary lengths.
 I had to do this for all 3 of the fan wires, and the thermistor wire for my heatbed.
 I also had to cut and rearrange the wires for my stepper motors, as I discovered that the configuration they were in was not compatible with the SKR Pico motherboard.

 ## Challenges
 During the assembly of the printer I encountered many issues regarding spacing.
 These issues caused me to have to reprint many large parts after changing something very small, resulting in a large amount of wasted filament.